teuben/QAC/test/bench.md

 # Benchmark Notes

-As it turns out CASA is throwing us some curve balls with benchmarks, we also add a more classical benchmark.
-One that combines a very simple
+As it turns out CASA is throwing us some tricky curve balls with benchmarks, so we also add a more classical benchmark to confirm the general picture.
+One that combines a very simple CPU and DISK I/O component, so they can be separated.

 ## Preparation